Life From the Dead: An Exposition of Romans 11:11-36

 Very much liking the metaphor of the olive tree and its (diverse) branches, Paul now begins to develop this motif at some length (17-24).

-In verses 17-18, his message is essentially this: “How appropriate is it for you Gentiles to be puffed up against poor fallen Israel, seeing that ethnic Jews belong naturally to the divinely cultivated tree that is Abraham’s family, whereas you, who are like branches cut from a wild olive tree, have been grafted into that tree ‘contrary to nature’ (24; 9:3-5)?
+In verses 17-18, his message is essentially this: “How appropriate is it for you Gentiles to be puffed up against poor fallen Israel, seeing that ethnic Jews belong naturally to the divinely cultivated tree that is Abraham’s family, whereas you, who are like branches cut from a wild olive tree, have been grafted into that tree ‘contrary to nature’ (24, 9:3-5)?
 Moreover, if you are not yet duly impressed by the sheer gratuitousness of your salvation, then consider this as well: God did not launch and develop his redemptive program for the world from among you Gentiles.
-No, he launched it from father Abraham, and developed it among Isaac, Jacob, Moses, and David; he launched and developed it from the Jewish “root” that, in these last days, by God’s mere good pleasure, presently supports you in your saving faith in Christ (Eph.
-2:11-13)!”
+No, he launched it from father Abraham, and developed it among Isaac, Jacob, Moses, and David; he launched and developed it from the Jewish “root” that, in these last days, by God’s mere good pleasure, presently supports you in your saving faith in Christ (Ephesians 2:11-13)!”
 In a moment, Paul will bring this subtle line of reasoning to its logical conclusion.
 But by now it is easy to predict what that conclusion will be: “Since it is only natural for the natural branches to belong to the cultivated olive tree, it is certain that one day soon they will!”

 Anticipating persistent Gentile contempt for hardened and unbelieving Israel, Paul uses verses 19-22 to bring yet another argument, and in so doing to unveil yet another (aspect of the) mystery.
 It is indeed true that Jewish branches were broken off so that Gentile branches could be grafted in (19).
 But why should this be an occasion for Gentile haughtiness?
 Who, after all, left Israel in (temporary) unbelief (11:7)?
 And who, after all, granted the Gentiles the grace of faith (20; 9:16, Eph.
 2:8-9)?
 The answer is clear.
 But just in case there is any doubt about the absolute sovereignty of God in salvation, let Gentiles who are tempted to vaunt themselves over Israel consider this mystery as well: Just as God has broken off Jewish branches in order to make room for Gentile branches, so too in days ahead will he break off Gentile branches in order to make room for Jewish (20-21)!